(This restaurant is now *CLOSED* )

 Sorry for my recent hiatus!
 This summer has been a pretty busy one!
 A few weeks ago, I went to Seorak with Jenn.
 We went right afterwork, and checked out the new cat cafe too while we were at it.
 It was a nice day so we walked down Whyte and stopped by a few shops too.
 It’s located on Whyte right off 109th street, so parking is scarce, but lots of side parking and some meters nearby.

 We managed to arrive at Seorak an hour before happy hour ended, so that was pretty good.
 The space is new, nice seating, long and narrow.
 Their menu items are moderate to high, but their happy hour is actually quite reasonably priced, so we opted to get several dishes from their happy hour, and then the Hiroshima-okonomiyaki (along with a few of their drinks).
 Edit: They seem to change their menu/happy hour quite a bit, so check their website/instagram to see what’s current.

 The first of our dishes was the octopus calamari.
 It’s exactly as it sounds, lightly breaded octopus, served as if it were calamari.
-The flavours were not bad, and overall was not bad, but I still prefer squid over octopus.
-I found the octopus to be a bit too chewy for my taste.
-Definitely a decent option though during happy hour.
+The flavours were not bad, but the octopus was overcooked and rubbery.
+Typically I prefer squid over octopus.
+Would be good if it was cooked perfectly.

 Of course, Jenn always has to get Beef Tataki no matter where we go, so that was one of our other dishes.
 Their pieces of beef are flame torched (cut thicker than most other places), and served with sliced onions, dressed in their house-made ponzu sauce, and topped with green onions and sesame seeds.
 Overall not too bad.
 The pieces of beef were generous.